-- · Pump motor and valves. - SAFH, SAFC, ESC: Hoistway and car safety devices.
-Connecting 2 bus to these terminals (as described in Table 3.1) will cause relay SAFS on the HC-CTL board to pick and light the SAFS indicator (provided no safety dropping faults are present). - GS, DLAB: Door locks.
+- Pump motor and valves. - SAFH, SAFC, ESC: Hoistway and car safety devices.
+Connecting 2 bus to these terminals (as described in Table 3.1) will cause relay SAFS on the HC-CTL-2 board to pick and light the SAFS indicator (provided no safety dropping faults are present). - GS, DLAB: Door locks.
 (GSR, DLABR: Rear door logic and door locks.)
-Connecting 2S bus to these terminals will cause relay SAFL on the HC-CTL board to pick and light the SAFL indicator.
+Connecting 2 bus to these terminals will cause relay SAFL on the HC-CTL-2 board to pick and light the SAFL indicator (when direction has been established).
 The DLK indicator on the HC-MPU board will turn ON (provided that no safety dropping faults are present). - TO2: Thermal overload protection.
 Connecting TO1 to TO2, as specified on the job prints, will clear the OLM INPUT IS LOW fault (Overload monitor).
-When this fault is present the car can only move down. - DNTD, UNTD: Up and down terminal limit switches.
-Connecting 2L bus to these terminals clears the faults caused by the final limit terminals being open. - USL1, USL2, DSL1, DSL2: Slow down limits.
-Connecting 2L bus to these terminals clears the faults caused by having both sets of slow down terminals open. - Custom Connections: Custom spare input connections that are active low and affect car motion, such as the Pressure Switch and Low Oil Switch, must be installed.
+When this fault is present the car can only move down.